jwbraith/comp1800_team19/README.md

 ## General Info
-This browser based web application to ...
+This browser based web application to serve up a multiplayer trivia game.

 ## Technologies
 Technologies used for this project: